Overall Score 5.5 Represents average audio ecosystem compatibility score.

 JBL Live Free 2, at 9.8g

-Powerbeats Pro have sweat resistance
+Powerbeats Pro are resistant to sweat

 The Powerbeats Pro are both dustproof and water-resistant.